-Try this simple way to make Boston brown bread in a can – a perfect addition to any meal (or snack!)
+How to make mini loaves of steamed Boston Brown Bread in a can – a perfect, classic New England addition to any meal or snack.

-In a previous post I shared my experience of steaming a loaf of classic steamed Boston Brown Bread in a can – one of my most memorable Yankee kitchen adventures to date.
-The sweet and hearty loaf was like nothing I had ever tasted, thanks to the unique and rustic combination of molasses mixed with rye flour, whole-wheat flour, and cornmeal.
+My first experience of steaming a large loaf of Boston brown bread in a can was a memorable one.
+The toothsome and barely-sweet loaf was like nothing I had ever tasted, thanks to the unique and rustic combination of molasses mixed with rye flour, whole-wheat flour, and cornmeal.
 I knew Boston brown bread is traditionally eaten with baked beans for Saturday night supper, but before I could get to Saturday, I had eaten the whole loaf toasted and buttered for breakfast.
 Oops!

 It was only a matter of time before I made another loaf.

-Fast forward to a few weeks ago, when I was eating a grilled cheese and tomato sandwich at Timoleon’s Neighborhood Restaurant in downtown Keene, NH.
+Fast forward to a few weeks ago, when I was at my local diner in Keene, New Hampshire.
 As I ate, I heard the gentleman at the next booth order a special off the menu — a plate of Boston Brown Bread, served with “beans and frankfurters.”
 When his plate emerged from the kitchen, I marveled at its New England pedigree.
 Thick rounds of grainy brown bread were arranged like medallions, and topped with generous scoops of baked beans.
 Two whole hot dogs spooned the bread and beans like a pair of commas, with no New England hot dog bun in sight.

 Note to self — I really need to invest in some sturdy string instead of always resorting to yarn!

-The last time I steamed brown bread, I used a few small cans (like the kind tuna fish comes in) to rest the batter-filled cans on to keep them off the bottom of the pot, but this time I used the rings from my large stash of empty mason jars.
+The last time I steamed Boston brown bread, I used a few small, short cans (like the kind tuna fish comes in) to rest the batter-filled cans on to keep them off the bottom of the pot, but this time I used the rings from my large stash of empty mason jars.
 They worked perfectly.
 A trivet would also work.

 Two steamy hours later, the loaves were done and ready to come out of their aluminum hiding spots.